evelinm/Commerce_Team/README.md

-- Using Scss for styling
+- Using SCSS for styling
 - Cypress for End to End
 - React

 **To run APP**